 9. Use a damp cloth or mop to clean surfaces instead of dry dusting, which can just move the dust around

-Dusting is a necessary part of cleaning, but it’s important to do it the right way.
-Dry dusting with a cloth or duster can just move the dust around, rather than actually removing it.
+Dusting is a necessary part of cleaning, but it’s important to do it correctly.
+Dry dusting with a cloth or duster can just move the dust around rather than remove it.
 A damp cloth or mop is more effective at picking up dust, and it won’t put any additional strain on your lungs if you have asthma or allergies.
 In addition, using a damp cloth to clean surfaces will help to prevent scratches and damage.
 When dusting hardwood floors, for example, it’s best to use a slightly damp mop rather than a dry duster.
 The same goes for TVs, computer screens, and other delicate surfaces.
 A little bit of water will go a long way in keeping your home clean.

 10. Keeping clean your air ducts on a frequent basis will help reduce the amount of dust around the house

-Dust is one of the most common household allergens, and it can aggravate respiratory problems such as asthma.
-In order to reduce the amount of dust in your home, it’s important to keep your air ducts clean.
+Dust is one of the most common household allergens and can aggravate respiratory problems such as asthma.
+To reduce the amount of dust in your home, it’s important to keep your air ducts clean.
 Over time, dust and other debris can build up in the ductwork, making it difficult for your HVAC system to operate effectively.
 As a result, your home may become dusty and uncomfortable.
-By having your air ducts cleaned on a regular basis, you can help to reduce the amount of dust in your home and make it more comfortable for everyone.
+By having your air ducts cleaned regularly, you can help reduce the dust in your home and make it more comfortable for everyone.
 Click here to read about our cleaning service.

-All of these tips will help to reduce the amount of dust in your home, which can aggravate respiratory problems such as asthma and allergies.
+All these tips will help reduce the dust in your home, which can aggravate respiratory problems such as asthma and allergies.
 By taking a few simple steps, you can make your home cleaner and healthier for everyone in the family.
 Dust is one of the most common airborne allergens, so it’s important to take measures to keep it under control.

 Call us now!

 Texan Cleaners can help you reduce the amount of dust in your home.
-We offer a variety of services to clean every surface in your home, including air ducts.
+We offer a variety of services to clean every vent or duct in your home, including air ducts.
 Our team is experienced and qualified to get the job done right.
 Contact us today to schedule a consultation and learn more about our services.